You’ll find Saint-Quentin tucked away in northern France’s Picardy region, where Gothic grandeur meets Art Deco charm in unexpected ways.

 You’ll explore the very spaces where young Matisse lived surrounded by seeds, colorful fabrics from the local textile industry, and his family’s commerce.
 The permanent exhibition features original family furniture and reveals how his mother’s gift of paints during his 1888 appendicitis recovery sparked his artistic passion.

 The museum offers workshops, temporary exhibitions, and a charming café.
-It’s open Wednesday through Saturday year-round, with extended Monday hours during summer months.
-Street parking is free and convenient.
+It’s open Wednesday through Saturday year-round, with extended Monday hours during summer months, and street parking is free and convenient.

 Discover Traditional Crafts at Village Des Métiers D’antan